levitte/openssl-web/docs/OpenSSL300Design.md

 ```

 The Core side provider structure for the provider "foo" could then
-answer to these request parameter keys:
+answer to these requested parameter keys:

 *   `"provider_id"` (value is `"myfoo"`)
 *   `"module_path"` (value is `"/usr/share/openssl/providers/foo.so"`)